How Do I Get a Copy of a Standard in the Art, Architecture & Engineering Library?

 Access the standard(s) you need based on the issuing agency:

-* ASTM Standards can be downloaded from ASTM Compass.
+* ASTM - Standards from the American Society for Testing and Materials can be downloaded from ASTM Compass.

 * AAMI - Association for the Advancement of Medical Instrumentation (AAMI) standards are available via AAMI eSubscription.
 (For access, click on the "Institutional Access" link.)

-* ASCE Standards are available from the ASCE Research Library.
+* ASCE - Standards from the American Society of Civil Engineers are available from the ASCE Research Library.

-*ASME Boiler & Pressure Vessel Code is available through the ASME Standards Collection.
+* ASME - American Society of Mechanical Engineers standards, including the Boiler and Pressure Vessel Codes, are available through the ASME Standards Collection.
 (For access, click on the "Institutional Access" link.)

-* ANSI Incorporated by Reference Standards - selected standards from ISO, IEC, AHAM, AWS, IAPMO, IES, NEMA, and other societies that have been incorporated by reference in the U.S. Code of Federal Regulations (CFR).
-These standards are hosted in a read-only format (no downloading or printing options) and available at no cost here.
+These Incorporated by Reference (IBR) standards - selected standards from ISO, IEC, AHAM, AWS, IAPMO, IES, NEMA, and other societies - are hosted in a read-only format (no downloading or printing options) and available at no cost here.

-* IEEE Standards are accessible via IEEE Xplore.
+* IEEE - Standards from the Institute of Electrical and Electronics Engineers (IEEE) are accessible via IEEE Xplore.

-* SAE Standards, including ground vehicle, aerospace, and aerospace materials standards, are available online in SAE Mobilus.
+* SAE - The Society of Automotive Engineers (SAE) publishes standards on mobility engineering, including ground vehicle, aerospace, and aerospace materials standards.
+SAE standards are available online in SAE Mobilus.

-* Building and Energy Codes - Building, fire, and energy codes, including standards from ICC (e.g. 2012 International Building Code), NFPA, ASHRAE, and State of Michigan building codes, are available online through MAD CAD:
+* Building and Energy Codes - Building, fire, and energy codes, including standards from International Code Council (ICC) (e.g. 2012 International Building Code), National Fire Protection Association (NFPA), American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE), and State of Michigan building codes, are available online through MAD CAD: